 *Note: We do have affiliate links throughout this article, which means we receive a commission if you purchase from any of our links.
 This supports our mission to bring complicated health and fitness info in an entertaining package.
 And it keeps us from putting up annoying things like banner ads.
 Those suck.

 Nature’s Truth Sambucus Black Elderberry Gummies are packed with 100 mg of concentrated elderberry in a 4:1 extract ratio.
 This means it takes 4 grams of elderberries to make 1 gram of elderberry extract – a concentrated dose.

 Each gummy also contains 100 mg of vitamin C and 7.5 mg of zinc per serving.
-These two immune nutrients enhance the effects of elderberry by reducing the duration of common respiratory tract infections and minimizing symptom severity.
+These two immune nutrients enhance the effects of elderberry and may help reduce the duration of common respiratory tract infections and minimize symptom severity.

 These berry-flavored gummies are non-GMO, gluten-free, and free from artificial flavors, colors, or sweeteners.
 Plus, they use pectin, so it’s vegan-friendly.

 Nature’s Truth is cGMP compliant and produces organic supplements in USDA-certified facilities.
 Their products and facilities regularly undergo third-party testing to verify purity and quality.

 For all of these reasons, Nature’s Truth Elderberry Gummies is our #1 pick.